 Increase the availability of digital Arabic content in order to encourage usage by large segments of the population and provide free access to online content on the Internet in order to encourage knowledge creation and sharing.

-Open standards ---for making access to information and knowledge
+Open standards, software and data: enablers to access information and knowledge

 Raise awareness on importance of non-proprietary formats and their usefulness for making public data accessible to citizens both for high- and low-income countries.